Who Signs the Listing Agreement, Contract, or Deed in Florida?

 Our real-estate attorneys have decades of experience handling closings, probate-related sales, and trust-held properties throughout Florida.

-Barnes Walker, Goethe, Perron, Shea & Johnson, PLLC
+Barnes Walker, Goethe, Shea & Robinson, PLLC

 3119 Manatee Ave.
-W., Bradenton, FL 34205
+W. Bradenton, FL 34205

 Phone: (941) 741-8224